Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 Nuance Dragon Medical One

-Nuance Dragon Medical One is HIPAA compliant.
-As a Microsoft product, it operates within Microsoft's healthcare compliance framework.
-BAA terms and security details vary by deployment.
-Confirm current compliance documentation with your Nuance or Microsoft representative.
-Audio is streamed in real time to Nuance's cloud and stored in Azure.
-It is not retained on the client device.
+Nuance Dragon Medical One is HIPAA compliant and operates within Microsoft's healthcare compliance framework.
+Audio is streamed in real time to Nuance's cloud and stored in Azure; it is not retained on the client device.
+BAA terms and security details vary by deployment; confirm with your Nuance or Microsoft representative.

 Commure Scribe

 Commure Scribe is HIPAA compliant and SOC 2 certified.
-Audio is processed but not stored after the session.
-Notes are stored on onshore servers with no third-party data sharing.
-This addresses the most common concern clinicians raise about ambient tools: whether the conversation is retained.
+Audio is not stored after processing.
+Notes are securely stored on onshore servers with no third-party data sharing.

-Commure Scribe includes US-based live phone support, not a chatbot or ticket queue.
-For practices using an ambient tool for the first time, reaching a person during setup matters.
-This is a practical difference from enterprise platforms that route support through ticket systems.
+Live support is US-based phone support, not a chatbot or ticket queue.
+For practices using an ambient tool for the first time, reaching a person during setup or after matters.

-Patient consent is a required step in any ambient AI scribe deployment.
-The specific disclosure language your practice uses should come from your legal or compliance team.
-Both tools require consent steps right for your patient population and state rules.
+Patient consent is required in any ambient AI scribe deployment.
+Specific disclosure language should come from your legal or compliance team, not this article.

 Verdict: Which Tool Is Right for Your Practice?